 Aluminum Pan

-One option for a truly recyclable litter box is to use disposable aluminum pans that are sold for cooking food.
 These can be purchased nearly anywhere and are inexpensive, especially if you buy them in bulk.
 Once your cat is done with one, wash it well and toss it in your regular recycling bin.

-Something to keep in mind if you decide to use an aluminum pan for a cat litter box is that they are thin enough that your cat may be able to scratch through it if her claws are long enough and she’s determined enough to destroy it.
+Your cat may be able to scratch through it if her claws are long enough and she’s determined enough to destroy it.
 So, this may not work for everyone.

 Disposable Litter Box

-You can also use this disposable litter box made by Nature’s Miracle.
 It’s cheaper than most litter boxes and made from recyclable materials, so it’s about as environmentally friendly as it comes.

-Although you have to change them out more often than plastic boxes, the benefits outweigh the drawbacks.
-You don’t have to clean them since you simply throw them away when they get too dirty, and they break down quickly in landfills so you know you’re helping the environment.
+You don’t have to clean them since you simply throw them away when they get too dirty.
+Also, they break down quickly in landfills so you know you’re helping the environment.

-Final Thoughts
+Final Thoughts On Recycling

 Recycling your old plastic litter box is as easy as finding a recycling center that will take it.